XavierCS-dev/xaviercs-dev.github.io/_posts/2022-07-22-Welcome-to-XavierCyber.md

 ---
-title: Welcome to XavierCyber!
+title: Welcome to XavierCS!
 layout: post
-categories: XavierCyber Xavier Jekyll Ruby HTML CSS Github-Pages SSG TeXt
 author: Xavier
+tags: XavierCS Xavier Jekyll Ruby HTML CSS Github-Pages SSG TeXt
 ---

-Hi, and welcome to XavierCyber.com.
+Hi, and welcome to xaviercs.com.
 Today we will discuss how this website is put together, what it will be used for, and potential future content.

 ## How this website is constructed